John Lennon Peace Monument

-Peace & Harmony
+The monument

-The 18-foot sculpture entitled Peace & Harmony was created by Lauren Voiers, a 19-year-old American artist, and fabricated by Lyle London and Shannon Owen at Art in Metal USA in Tempe, Arizona.
-Voiers was commissioned by the Global Peace Initiative to create the monument from her original painting, Peace & Harmony, as a part of the Global Peace Initiative to position sculptures of peace on each continent.
+The 18-foot sculpture was created by Lauren Voiers, a 19-year-old American artist, and fabricated by Lyle London and Shannon Owen at Art in Metal USA in Tempe, Arizona.
+Voiers was commissioned by the Global Peace Initiative to create the monument from her original painting, Peace & Harmony, as part of the Global Peace Initiative to position sculptures of peace on each continent.

 The artwork was originally in a five-acre green space in Chavasse Park, but is now in the public space alongside ACC Liverpool, offering a geographical point where people can gather to remember John Lennon and contemplate his quest for world peace.
 The sculpture is hand-painted metal with a white glass feather placed at the top.
 Artist Voiers describes the essence of the monument as it relates to John Lennon, "His overall message is of people for people.
 When I was starting the monument I decided to incorporate music as the overall theme.
 There are a lot of healing powers to music, and Lennon captured that through his whole career and in dedicating himself to peace and bringing people together."